nodejs/nodejs.org/apps/site/pages/en/blog/events/collab-summit-2024-dublin.md

 ### Potential Action Items

-> If you want to follow the breakout, you can check the [nodejs.org collab summit brainstorming notes](https://github.com/nodejs/nodejs.org/issues/7197).

 - **Identify Owners**: Establish clear ownership and responsibility for the "Learn" section to ensure regular updates and maintenance.

 - **Update Content**: Ensure that the "Learn" section is updated regularly to reflect the latest changes and best practices.